Evald Flisar

 Nora Nora (2003)

-How to extend the expiry date of love or a play that exposes us when we love, hate, surrender and when we have been betrayed ...
+How to prolong love or the play that reveals us when we love, when we hate, when we surrender, and when we are outplayed ...

 The Eleventh Planet (1999)

-Three homeless people with biblical names Peter, Paul and Magdalene are excited about a science fiction novel titled The Eleventh Planet.
+Three vagrants with biblical names Peter, Paul and Magdalena are fascinated by a science fiction book titled The Eleventh Planet.

 "Our only direction is where the wind blows."